 The City of Los Altos - Fellowship Program

-The Management Analyst provides support to the Administrative Services Director and oversees the implementation of special projects as assigned.
-This position provides opportunities to interact with all City departments, Council and Commissions, executive and management team staff and the community on a variety of interesting projects.
-The position provides support to the Finance, Information Technology, and Human Resources divisions.
-This position may rotate and work in other City departments and provide the opportunity as needed.
-The Management Analyst provides analysis on programmatic practices and procedures and makes recommendations for organizational, operational, policy, and procedural improvements; conducts needs analyses, feasibility studies, and evaluations for assigned projects and programs; develops, summarizes, and maintains administrative and fiscal records; fosters cooperative working relationships among City departments and acts as liaison with various community, public, and regulatory agencies.
+The Management Analyst Fellow provides support to the City Manager’s Office and oversees the implementation of special projects as assigned.
+This position provides opportunities to interact with all City departments, Commissions, council members, executive team, management staff and the community on a variety of interesting projects.
+This position may rotate and work in other City departments and provide support as needed.
+The Management Analyst Fellow provides analysis on programmatic practices and procedures and makes recommendations for organizational, operational, policy, and procedural improvements; conducts needs analyses, feasibility studies, and evaluations for assigned projects and programs; develops, summarizes, and maintains administrative and fiscal records; fosters cooperative working relationships among City departments and acts as liaison with various community, public, and regulatory agencies.

-- Provides professional assistance in a wide variety of complex administrative, analytical, and work-flow support activities to the Administrative Services department
+- Provides professional assistance in a wide variety of complex administrative, analytical, and work-flow support activities to the City Manager’s Office.

-- Provides financial assistance to departmental programs, activities, and special projects, including budget, performance and compliance programs
+- Provides financial assistance to departmental programs, activities, and special projects, including budget, and council priorities

 - Conducts a variety of analytical and operational studies regarding departmental and programmatic activities, including complex operational, regulatory, or administrative issues; evaluates alternatives, and makes recommendations